 The conclusion of this oatmeal sourdough bread recipe

 So this oatmeal bread is meant as a wonderfully moist daily bread.
 So does it deliver?

-The combination of the wheat, spelt and oats, is a wonderful taste combination.
+The combination of wheat, spelt and oats is a wonderful taste combination.
 The bread has a very nutty and somewhat earthy and sweet character.

-The crumb is closed, with lots of small air bubbles, which means it’s perfect for sandwich application.
-The crust is crunchy and the oats outside give in an interesting texture.
+The crumb is closed, with many small air bubbles, which makes it perfect for sandwich application.
+The crust is crunchy, and the oats outside give in an interesting texture.

-The crumb is also moist, but in no way unpleasantly.
+The crumb is also moist but in no way unpleasantly so.
 Best of all, this bread stays good for 3-4 days if kept the right way.

 This could be your new daily bread if you only give it a chance.

 Please share this recipe for oatmeal sourdough bread on social media

 This is my recipe for oatmeal sourdough bread.
 If you like the recipe, please consider sharing it with like-minded bread lovers on social media.